meerkat-manor/rediOps/docs/developer_server_start.md

 The sequence of automation activity using **devops** file and **qaskx-cli** is as follows.

+**A server can also be a consumer of other APIs in which case it needs to generate when downstream API specifications client code.**

 The Qaskx command line tool needs to be installed on the developer machine

 ```mermaid